-L.10 Further Reading
+N.10 Further Reading

 Matloff (2011) is a good introduction to programming for total novices using R. Braun and Murdoch (2008) has more on statistical calculations and related topics, but can also work as an introduction for absolute beginners.
 Adler (2009) is an introduction to R for those with some prior knowledge of other programming languages.
-Chambers (2008) is excellent for anyone who wants to be serious about programming in R.
+For sheer data manipulation, see ?.
+Chambers (2008) and ? are both essential for anyone who wants to be serious about programming in R.